Lindsay Lohan Flashes Soaking-Wet Swimsuit Body On ‘The Masked Singer’

 “There is only one woman for the job” was one such quote.

-“When evil comes a ‘knocking” also appeared.
+“When evil comes a knockin'” also appeared.

 “Evil has met its match” was another.

 Of course, fans didn’t just see a blank screen with writing.
-A mash-up of scenes were delivered, with Lindsay herself seen in various setups.
+A mash-up of scenes was delivered, with Lindsay herself seen in various setups.
 A brief bathing suit moment appeared near the beginning of the video.
-While the snippet offered no context, it did flash the actress’ soaking wet body for a short switch up.
+While the snippet offered no context, it did flash the actress’s soaking wet body for a short switch-up.
 Lindsay was also seen rocking a bombshell look with cascading hair and a pink outfit, plus appearing in more expected settings behind the show’s desk and with co-stars Dannii Minogue, Dave Hughes, and Jackie O.

-It looks like Lohan having created the video herself has generated somewhat of a reaction – for all the celebrities taking to social media with reels from their television appearances, few stars actually seem to deliver their own creation.
+It looks like Lohan having created the video herself has generated somewhat of a reaction.
+While celebrities often take to social media with reels from their television appearances, very few stars actually seem to deliver their own creation.

 “Made by you!
 Well done, very creative,” one fan wrote.